Program Details

 Program Goals and Outcomes*

-- At least 80% of program graduates complete program/degree requirements within three years for full-time students and 6 years for part-time students (150% of the program length).
+• At least 80% of students complete program/degree requirements within three years (150% of the program length).

 *Data is available upon request.